ahammadmejbah/Deep-Learning-For-Computer-Vision-and-NLP-with-Python-Batch-11/README.md

 Module 01: Introductory Discussion on Deep Learning
 1) Why AI?
-      1. Introduction to Deep Learning
+      Introduction to Deep Learning
-      2. Use cases for deep learning.
+      Use cases for deep learning.
-      3. Deep Learning's importance 5.
+      Deep Learning's importance 5.
 How do neural networks work?
-      d.
       The Function of Neural Networks Class
       2) Software Installation:
       a.
 Latest Python
       b.
 PyCharm